fab-jul/RC-PyTorch/README.md

 Afterwards, make sure `bpgenc` and `bpgdec` is in `$PATH` by running `bpgenc` in your console.
-You can run the following script to test:
+You can also run the following script to test:

 ```bash
 pushd $RC_ROOT/RC-PyTorch/src